Selected Correspondence Peter

 Body and Health

-To No 66: You really know how to have yourself on don’t you mate? and the clergy recognised it too.
+RESPONDENT to No 66: You really know how to have yourself on don’t you mate? and the clergy recognised it too.
 You have all the credentials.
 Top quality gullible, hypnotizable, narcissistic, brown nosed, copy cat stock.
 I would not be surprised if you are growing a big ol’ granddaddy beard as we speak.
 Just like Peter did.
 Ugh.

-I see that it might well be time to set the copycat beard myth straight.
+PETER: I see that it might well be time to set the copycat beard myth straight.
 I had a full beard some 15 years before I even met Richard and the reason I grew it was that I found it a waste of time to keep mowing my face in order to stop the hair that grew naturally from showing.

 I happened to read recently that there was a crusade against beard growing at the beginning of the 20th century on the basis that beards were unhealthy in that they were a source of the epidemics of disease that regularly cut swathes through the population, in other words, it wasn’t that men chose to shave every day, they kowtowed to social pressures from righteous ‘health’-promoters.
 It’s fascinating to see much the same thing happening nowadays with regard to cigarette smoking – a fear-fuelled crusade waged against cigarette smoking in ignorance of the actual causes of the many diseases it allegedly causes and to see this crusade continue to be even more strident despite the fact that not only are the actual causes of these diseases are beginning to be discovered but that targeted cures and preventive immunizations have being developed and are already being put in practice.

-Just on a more general note as to the thrust of your comment, I always find it somewhat perverse that people discover the AF website, apparently find some attraction in what they read such that they bother to subscribe to this mailing list and then proceed to castigate or lampoon anyone and everyone who follows Richard’s lead, in other words anyone who is putting the method he used to become free of the human condition into practice.
+Just on a more general note as to the thrust of your comment, I always find it somewhat perverse that people discover the Actual Freedom Trust website, apparently find some attraction in what they read such that they bother to subscribe to this mailing list and then proceed to castigate or lampoon anyone and everyone who follows Richard’s lead, in other words anyone who is putting the method he used to become free of the human condition into practice.

 But then again, it’s obvious that humanity at large would have a vested interest in Richard being a never-to-be-repeated freak of nature.